New to Irish Dancing?

 Irish Dancing is a Dance art form consisting of Softshoe & Hardshoe.

-Softshoe, which compares closest to Ballet, is performed in Ghillies for females & Jazz shoes for males.
-As male Irish Dancers become more advanced a heel is added to their jazz shoes/softshoes for clicks & stomps!
+Softshoe, which compares closest to Ballet, is performed in Ghillies for females & Reel shoes for males.
+Young male Irish Dancers wear black jazz shoes, commonly worn in other forms of dance & as they become more advanced a heel is added to their Reel shoes for clicks & stomps!
 Ghillies are a soft dance shoe which laces up the front.
 Hardshoe is mostly compared to Tap dance & is performed in Hardshoes, similar to a jazz shoe with hard fiberglass heels & tips.

 Tight fitting clothing is necessary to best assist your dancer, so they can use proper technique.
 No Jeans, button down shirts, belts or bulky sweatshirts will be permitted.
 Also Jewelry should be kept to a minimum.
 Hair should be tied back, away from the face.

 Please be on time.
 No touching classmates and/or Miss Katie during class.
 No hanging on the bars or touching the mirrors.
 Listen to Miss Katie & any other teacher in the room.
 Most importantly, show respect always & have fun!

 Bring drink bottles into studio with you at the beginning of class, so we can be as efficient as possible with our dancing time! (water only, please)